Abstract

 Key Findings

-- Larger models consistently outperform smaller counterparts within the same family
+- Larger models consistently outperform smaller counterparts within the same family across all 29 languages

-- Different prompting strategies show varying effectiveness depending on language resource levels
+- Different prompting strategies show varying effectiveness depending on language resource levels and script types

 Citation